OpenNebula/website/content/product/cluster_configuration/hosts_and_clusters/one_fabricmanager.md

 ### Host Preparation and Component Installation

+To begin the installation and configuration, we must verify that we meet the following prerequisites:

-KVM Node Package: ensures that the `opennebula-kvm-node EE package is installed on every KVM host that contains NVSwitch devices.
+KVM Node Package: ensures that the `opennebula-kvm-node` EE package is installed on every KVM host that contains NVSwitch devices.
 This package contains the `opennebula-fabricmanager` service.

-**NVSwitch PCI passthrough Setup:** The NVSwitch devices must be prepared for PCI passthrough using the vfio-pci driver.
+NVSwitch PCI passthrough Setup: The NVSwitch devices must be prepared for PCI passthrough using the vfio-pci driver.
 This can be done at OpenNebula deployment time using one-deploy, more information [here]({{% relref "../../../solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md" %}}).
 If this is not done during deployment, it is possible to manually configure the NVSwitches to use the virtio-pci driver by following the "Hypervisor Configuration" section from [NVIDIA GPU Passthrough]({{% relref "./nvidia_gpu_passthrough.md" %}}).

-Start OpenNebula FabricManager service: the `opennebula-fabricmanager` service on the host is disabled by default, as it is designed to be started and stopped on demand or managed by the OpenNebula administrator.
+Once we have validated the prerequisites, we can start OpenNebula FabricManager service: the `opennebula-fabricmanager` service on the host is disabled by default, as it is designed to be started and stopped on demand or managed by the OpenNebula administrator.

 To start the service, run the following command on each virtualization node: